Surveillance Utilization Review Section

 Providers are selected for review based on creditable information that points to an irregularity.
 The computer detection process screens all provider billing services to flag unusual practices.
 SURS may also receive referrals from other governmental entities and from the public.

-If you suspect fraud or abuse by an enrolled Medicaid provider, you may call one of the Program Compliance Bureau's fraud hotlines.
+If you suspect fraud or abuse by an enrolled Medicaid provider, you may call the Program Compliance Bureau's Provider fraud hotline.
 You may report anonymously.

 For more information about SURS